 I look forward to hearing from you.

 *The Survey was carried out by the Family Business Place (FBP) and law firm Charles Russell Speechlys.

 Assynt Corporate Finance Limited, Chartered Accountants, is a member of The Corporate Finance Network which means we can access additional Corporate Finance resources, particularly in the areas of advertising businesses for sale discreetly and accessing those lists for our clients who want to acquire business.

-The information contained in this briefing is based on information available at the date of this post and may be subject to amendment.
+The information contained in this briefing is based on information available as at the date posted and may be subject to amendment.
 It is written as a general guide and is not a substitute for professional advice.
 You are strongly recommended to obtain specific professional advice from us before you take any action.
-No responsibility for loss occasioned to any person acting or refraining from action as a result of any material in this briefing can be accepted by Assynt Corporate Finance Limited or its director.
+No responsibility for loss occasioned to any person acting or refraining from action as a result of any material in this briefing can be accepted by Assynt Corporate Finance Limited or its employees.

 Need Help?
 Contact Andrew at Assynt:

 If you are serious about selling your business, contact Andrew to arrange an informal chat, in person or over the telephone to assess the options open to you.

 You can also contact Andrew by email at: firstname.lastname@example.org or by completing the form on this page.